 - Provide the options for the revenue and capital budgets for the Authority for 2016/17; - Provide information on the budget and business planning process; and - Provide information on the formula grant settlement, share of national non-domestic rates, council taxbase and collection account for 2016/17.

 Following consideration of the planning assumptions in September 2015 by the Policy and Strategy Committee the budget has been prepared showing figures for a Council Tax increase of 1.9%.
-The budget will have been considered by the Policy & strategy Committee on 13 January.

 RECOMMENDATIONS